IStranger/yii-resource-smart-load/README.md

-# Extension for prevent reloading scripts (on AJAX request)
+# Extension to prevent reloading scripts (on AJAX request)

 This extension for yii 1.1.x prevent reload resources, which already exist on client.